Vegan Polenta Tart with White Bean Dip and Oven-Roasted Tomatoes

 Instructions

-• Lower the oven to 375F and lightly oil or spray a 9" springform pan (alternately, you can use a 9" tart shell).
+• Preheat the oven to 375°F / 190°C and lightly oil or spray a 9" springform pan (alternately, you can use a 9" tart shell).
 Bring the broth or water for the polenta to boil in a medium pot.
 When the liquid boils, pour in the polenta or cornmeal in a thin stream, whisking constantly.
 Reduce the heat to a simmer.
 Continue stirring the mixture frequently, until it starts to thicken and bubble (about 15-20 minutes, but it could be more or less).
 It'll spatter angrily, so watch your hands!
 When the polenta mixture is very thick and pulling away from the edges of the pot, stir in the salt, nutritional yeast, and pepper.
-Pour the polenta into the pan or tart shell and allow it to rest for 15 minutes.
-Transfer it to the oven and bake for 20 minutes, or until it's golden brown on top and pulling away from the baking dish.
-Allow it to cool for 10-15 minutes.

-• When all of the components are ready, spread the polenta crust with about 1 heaping cup of the white bean spread (an inverted spatula makes this easy work).
-Arrange the tomatoes on top, transferring over some of the crispy rosemary leaves.
+• When all of the components are ready, spread the polenta crust with about 1 heaping cup of the white bean dip (an inverted spatula makes this easy work).
+Arrange the oven-roasted cherry tomatoes on top.
 Cut the tart into wedges, and serve.
-Tart leftovers will keep for up to three days in an airtight container in the fridge.
-Any leftover white bean spread will also keep for 3-4 days, and can be used as an alternative to hummus.

-To serve, I’d pair the tart with a salad and a nice, summery soup.
-If you have a few leftover tomatoes after you make the tart, you can pile them into said salad or soup, as they’re too sweet and delicious to pass up.
+If you have a few leftover tomatoes after you make the tart, you can throw them into a pasta salad or couscous, serve them on toast, or add them to my eggplant arugula wraps.
+They’re too sweet and delicious to pass up!

 xo